 In vitro fertilization (IVF) is a form of assisted reproductive technology (ART) that consists of a multiple-step procedure where healthy sperm and eggs are mixed together in a laboratory setting.
 Once fertilization is complete, the final step consists of IVF embryo transfer.
-Our New Orleans fertility treatment center has used IVF treatment to help many women and couples overcome difficulties with becoming pregnant.
+Our fertility centers have used IVF treatment to help many women and couples overcome difficulties with becoming pregnant.
 Our caring fertility specialists can explain the entire procedure and help you understand the specifics of each step that make up the process.
 If you have had trouble conceiving or would simply like to learn more about your fertility treatment options, please contact our office to schedule a consultation with one of our doctors.

 Preliminary IVF Steps